IlorDash/settle-in/README.md

 ![Orchestrator Graph](assets/orchestrator_graph.png)

-The multimodal agent is deliberately **not** a node in this graph.
-Routing to it happens one level earlier, in the Telegram handler layer, because an image carries no text for `classify_intent` to work on.
-Keeping it outside also keeps photos out of the graph's state, where a base64 image would be written into every saved checkpoint.
+A photo never reaches `classify_intent`: a conditional entry edge reads the modality Telegram already states in the update and sends the photo straight to the document node.
+Modality is free and certain, while an intent costs an inference and can be wrong — and the text classifier has no text to read on an image anyway.
+The photo itself travels as LangGraph *runtime context* rather than graph state, because every state field is written to the checkpointer: a 10 MB base64 image would be copied into the chat's SQLite file on every upload and stay there.
+What outlives the turn is the transcript, which is text and belongs in the log.
 Regenerate the diagram with `python -m scripts.visualize_graph`.

 ## Project Structure